Cheadle Hulme railway station: Alterations

-The original station was sited above road level (as it is today).
+The original station was sited above road level, as it is today.
 Passengers accessed the other two platforms by a footbridge, which was removed after the lines were electrified.
 Cheadle Hulme was also used as a goods depot until 31 October 1964, when goods trains were withdrawn.
 The goods yard is now a car park.

 The lines to Crewe and Stoke-on-Trent were electrified in 1960 and 1967 respectively.
 In 1963, due to the growing amount of traffic travelling down Station Road, it was decided that the parts of the road that pass under the bridges should be widened, as they were becoming a bottleneck.
 The bridge carrying the line to Stoke was upgraded first.
-The road under it was more than doubled in width, and the bridge height was increased by 3 ft allowing double-decker buses to pass underneath.
+The road under it was more than doubled in width and the bridge height was increased by 3 ft allowing double-decker buses to pass underneath.

 Work on the second bridge commenced on 8 June 1965, increasing the height and width in accordance with Ministry of Transport requirements.
 Around this time, the station itself was upgraded: the platforms were demolished and replaced, and new waiting shelters were erected.
 A new booking office, facing Station Road and approached by a flight of stairs, was built alongside a new booking lobby, toilets and staff accommodation.
-New entrances to the platforms were built, and the entire station was installed with electric lighting.
-Station Road was significantly widened and rerouted slightly in 1967 in a further attempt to accommodate increasing traffic.
+New entrances to the platforms were built and the station was installed with electric lighting.
+Station Road was significantly widened and rerouted slightly in 1967, in a further attempt to accommodate increasing traffic.